guildai/guild.ai/pages/docs/start/reproducibility.md

       description:
         An experiment that explores the impact of dropout

-        We find that dropout above 0.9 starts to negatively impacts learning.
-Dropout rates above 0.95 appear to be pathological, at least for short training runs.
+        We find that dropout above 0.9 starts to negatively impact learning.
+Dropout rates above 0.95 appear to be pathological.

         Use `guild compare 1:5 --table -cc =dropout,val_acc` to compare results after running experiment.